AI Exam

 - No STEMI Post-ROSC: Exclude non-cardiac causes and perform echocardiography.
 Consider angiography if ischemia is suspected.

-Patients Without Reperfusion Eligibility:
+Patients Without Reperfusion Eligibility

 - Provide medical therapy, including DAPT, anticoagulation, beta-blockers, ACE inhibitors/ARBs, and statins.